ymotoba/PagerSlidingTabStrip/README.md

 # Contributions

- * Please, read the readme file before opening an issue, thanks.
+ * Please, read the README file before opening an issue, thanks.
  * Please, all the Pull Request must be sent to the dev branch, thanks..

 # Credits